Get Started with Trailhead and Trailblazer Community

 Trails are groups of modules that provide guided learning paths suited to specific roles or needs.
 You can also blaze your own trail, and choose the modules that you’re most interested in without following a pre-existing trail.
 Projects and superbadges allow you to learn interactively by requiring you to implement a feature or solution in an org.

-You just learned a lot of Trailhead terms in just a couple of paragraphs.
+You just learned a lot of terms in just a few paragraphs.
 If it seems like a lot to keep straight, don’t worry.
-Let us be your trail guide, and work through the rest of this module to learn the ins and outs of Trailhead.
+Let us be your trail guide, and work through the rest of this module to learn the ins and outs of our platform.

-The short answer is, well, everyone.
 We have content for every role within an org, and every level of experience.
+Come to Trailhead and the Trailblazer Community to learn, earn, and connect, whether you’re a representative using Service Cloud, a Salesforce solution architect, or an aspiring Salesforce professional.
 We even have material for learning outside of Salesforce, such as modules on Blockchain Basics and European Union Privacy Law Basics, and a trail to help you Get Started with iOS App Development.

-We have a variety of trails for a variety of learners, from representatives using Service Cloud to advanced Salesforce developers to admins at nonprofits who use Salesforce.
-And because we know that you're blazing trails all over the world, Trailhead content is available in six languages: English, German, Japanese, French, Spanish, and Portuguese.
-To see Trailhead in another language, scroll down to the footer of any page and choose a language from the dropdown menu.
+And because we know that you’re blazing trails all over the world, Trailhead and the Trailblazer Community are available in six languages: English, German, Japanese, French, Latin American Spanish, and Brazilian Portuguese.
+To change to another language, scroll down to the footer of any page and choose a language from the dropdown menu.

 Trailhead content blends a variety of content types and approaches to cater to all types of learners, including: